Dr Allan Lo

 I am lecturing 3GphT Graph Theory and 3Com Combinatorics and Communication Theory (Year 3/4).

-A Spring Day of Combinatorics, Friday 1st March 2024
+Together with Simona Boyadzhiyska, we organised A Spring Day of Combinatorics on Friday 1st March 2024

 Combinatorics seminar